 Our classroom courses are delivered in-person at a confirmed location.

-The FIC classroom sessions will be delivered in London over 4 full days of training.
+The Sustainable Bond Certificate classroom sessions will be delivered in London over 4 full days of training.
 Tea, coffee and light refreshments will be provided during the course but please note these courses are not catered.
 If you have any dietary requirements please let us know when you complete the registration form.

 Classroom course fees*